lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 # Security considerations {#SecConsiderations}

 When applied on top of LPWAN, the Security Considerations of SCHC header compression {{RFC8724}} are valid for SCHC CoAP header compression.
-When other technologies are used, an integrity protection mechanism MUST be defined to carry SCHC compressed packets.
+When using other technologies, an integrity protection mechanism MUST be defined to carry SCHC compressed packets.
 When CoAP uses OSCORE, the security considerations defined in {{RFC8613}} does not change when SCHC header compression is applied.

 The definition of SCHC over CoAP header fields permits the compression of header information only.
 The SCHC header compression itself does not increase or reduce the level of security in the communication.
-When the connection does not use any security protocol as OSCORE, DTLS, or other, it is highly necessary to use a layer two security.
+When the connection does not use any security protocol as OSCORE, DTLS, or other, it is necessary to use a layer two security.

 DoS attacks are possible if an intruder can introduce a corrupted SCHC compressed packet onto the link and cause an excessive resource consumption at the decompressor.
 However, an intruder having the ability to add corrupted packets at the link layer raises additional security issues than those related to the use of header compression.

 SCHC compression returns variable-length Residues for some CoAP fields.
 In the compressed header, the length sent is not the original header field length but the Compression Residue's length that is transmitted.
-So If a corrupted packet comes to the decompressor with a longer or shorter length than the one in the original header, SCHC decompression will detect an error and drops the packet.
+So If a corrupted packet comes to the decompressor with a longer or shorter length than the one in the original header, SCHC decompression will detect an error and drop the packet.

-OSCORE compression is also based on the same compression method described in {{RFC8724}}.
+OSCORE compression uses the same compression method described in {{RFC8724}}.
 However, OSCORE needs to carefully consider the size of the Initialisation Vector (IV) Compression Residue.
-A Compression Residue size obtained with LSB CDA over the IV impacts the compression efficiency, and the frequency that the device will renew its key.
+A Compression Residue size obtained with a "LSB" CDA over the IV impacts the compression efficiency, and the frequency that the Device will renew its key.
 This operation requires several exchanges and is energy-consuming.

 SCHC header and compression Rules MUST remain tightly coupled.
-Otherwise, an encrypted residue may be decompressed differently by the receiver.
-To avoid this situation, if the Rule is modified in one location, the OSCORE keys MUST be re-established after each modification on the Rule.
+Otherwise, an encrypted Compression Residue may be decompressed differently by the receiver.
+Any update in the context Rules in one side MUST trigger the OSCORE keys re-establishment.

 # Acknowledgements